 This has been achieved through the procurement of electricity from green and renewable sources and through the purchase of carbon offsets from community-based pollution and energy reduction schemes.
 Read more on how we’re reducing our impact on the environment here.

-We will work hard throughout 2020 to identify further ways to reduce our carbon footprint, but in the meantime we have committed to offset the rest of our carbon by supporting the Darfur Cookstove Project that provides a low carbon, cleaner source of cooking to struggling communities in Sudan.
+Inenco is committed to being a net zero carbon organisation by 2050, in line with the UK Government’s intent for the country as a whole.
+We continue to work hard to identify further ways to reduce our carbon footprint, but in the meantime, we have committed to offset the rest of our carbon by supporting the Darfur Cookstove Project that provides a low carbon, cleaner source of cooking to struggling communities in Sudan.

 The Institute of Workplace & Facilities Management has been a longstanding advocate of the importance of sustainability and have undertaken a detailed survey garnering the changing views of their members for over 10 years.